 you are importing everything defined in the myro module.
 Everything defined in this module is listed and documented in the Myro Reference Manual.
-The nice thing that this facility provides is that you can now define your own set of commands that extend the basic commands available in Myro to customize the behavior of your robot.
+This also enables you to define your own set of commands that extend the basic commands available in Myro in order to customize the behavior of your robot.
 We will be making use of this over and over again in this course.